DEVELOPER

 What is a PayFac?

-Payment facilitators, or PayFacs, enable merchants to make credit card payments by acting as an intermediary between the payment processor and the merchant.
-PayFacs are responsible for underwriting and onboarding merchants, meeting U.S. government-mandated Know Your Customer (KYC) requirements, and performing ongoing merchant monitoring to maintain compliance with Payment Card Industry (PCI) regulations after merchants are boarded.
+Payment facilitators, or PayFacs, enable merchants to make credit card and debit card payments by acting as an intermediary between the payment processor and the merchant.
+PayFacs are responsible for underwriting and onboarding processes, meeting U.S. government-mandated Know Your Customer (KYC) requirements, and performing ongoing merchant monitoring to maintain compliance with Payment Card Industry (PCI) regulations after merchants are boarded.

 Payments-as-a-Service is another related model, which can be thought of as a sub-PayFac structure where ISVs operate under a traditional PayFac.
 For software companies that just need to take payments, this setup enables you to get started quickly, since the PayFac owns the risk, infrastructure development, and other hefty responsibilities.
 However, the major drawback is that, in general, costing structures are higher and revenue share is lower, so this model typically doesn’t add much to a business’s bottom line.
 What’s more, PayFacs typically don’t view those engaging in this Payments-as-a-Service setup from a partnership perspective, meaning there’s less attention to the unique needs of the ISV and more difficulty implementing solutions to support those needs.